sanufar/spleen-font-rs/README.md

 ## Quick start

-This example assumes that you have a framebuffer and a function to set pixels.
+This example assumes that you have a framebuffer and a function to set pixels, and that you have enabled the `s8x16` feature in your `Cargo.toml`.

 ```rust
 // Pick a bundled font (8×16 is a good default) from the feature list (below)